Spring Into Better Health: Simple Steps to Lower Your Family's Diabetes Risk

-March is National Nutrition Month—a great time to reassess your family's food choices and physical activity levels to help reduce the risk of disease, including diabetes.
+Spring is a great time to refresh your family's food choices and physical activity levels to help reduce the risk of disease, including diabetes.

-As of 2022, more than 37 million people in the U.S. are living with diabetes, with one out of five not knowing they have it.
-Even more staggering, 96 million Americans, more than one in three, have prediabetes—meaning their blood sugar levels are above normal but not yet at diabetic levels.
+Over 38 million people in the U.S. are living with diabetes, with one in five unaware they have it.
+Even more concerning, 98 million Americans—more than one in three—have prediabetes, meaning their blood sugar levels are above normal but not yet at diabetic levels.
 Of those with prediabetes, more than 80% don’t know they have it.

 How do I know if I have diabetes or prediabetes?